Stofbrew/endoflife/index.md

 The person who organises the funeral is responsible for paying for it.
 Before you sign documents with funeral directors, make sure you've requested a written quote, and know how you are going to pay for the funeral.
 </p>

+Do this between 1 and 4 weeks after someone dies
+It will take depends on the service
+It will cost 4000 for basic, but average in NSW is higher You'll need to do this: everyone is buried or cremated.
+Ceremony is not compulsory.

+---
+Intro text about Funeral directors.

+What needs to be organised
+Paying for a funeral
+burial and cremation
+Final resting place

+- special burials

 A funeral or memorial service usually happens between 1 and 4 weeks after someone dies.

 Every funeral is different, and when organising a funeral there are many things to consider.
 Using a funeral director can help to make this easier.
 They will help you with: